forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 lang: en
 ---

-## Install the Code Builder Managed Package (Ss much detail is not necessary?)
+## Install the Code Builder Managed Package

 Salesforce Code Builder is a second-generation (2GP) managed package that you can install in any supported Salesforce org edition.
 Before you install, make sure you have enabled **Unlocked Packages and Second-Generation Managed Packages** in your Dev Hub.